LarsGittenberg/memory-game/README.md

 - app.css
 - jpg file from the img folder

+All files listed above are already included in this repository.
 If you change the folder structure, you will need to change the file path src/href calls.

 ## <a name="gamebehavior"></a>Game Behavior
-- There are 8 pairs of face down cards, arranged in a 4x4 grid
+- There are 8 pairs of 'face down' cards, arranged in a 4x4 grid
 - Goal is to match the pairs together
-- Card is selected with a user click, where the card flips to face up
+- Card is selected with a user click, where the selected card flips to 'face up'
 - Only two cards are viewable at any given time during selection
-- Pairs are matched when pairs are consecutively chosen
+- Pairs are matched when pairs are consecutively chosen - from this point they will remain 'face-up'
-- If pairs clicked are not a match, cards revert to face down orientation
+- If pairs clicked are not a match, cards revert to 'face down' orientation
 - During game play, a timer is activated, displayed top right
 - During game play, the number of moves is registered, displayed top left -- a move is defined as every 2 cards being chosen for a pair-match